Renn Woods: Acting career

 In 2015, she appeared in the TVOne documentary series Unsung.
 In 2016, she appeared in the TruInside tv documentary The Jerk, about the film she had co-starred in with Steve Martin, exploring what makes the comedy a classic.

 Woods created a one-woman autobiographical musical, A Diva Like Me, in the 1990s, which she expanded into an ensemble version, Sold: Renn Woods in Concert (A Play in Rhythm and Blues).

-She also appeared in the Tony Award-nominated production of "Caroline, Or Change" (the role of "The Moon") at the Ahmanson Theatre in Los Angeles.
+She also appeared in the musical Caroline, or Change as The Moon at the Ahmanson Theatre in Los Angeles.